Sciss/Mutagen/notes/ideas.md

 - cross-over could with a certain probability also create children that are larger than the parents, in order to be able to better combine complementary sounds
+- mutationIter should be a range (min/max), in order to occasionally allow more radical changes?